 The furniture and home appliances included in a furnished long-term apartment rental in Paris may vary depending on the rental agreement and the landlord.
 However, according to the law in France, to be considered a furnished rental, accommodations with residential leases (including mobility leases) must include mandatory furniture and equipment regulated by the French government.

-In France, a furnished apartment for rent must include, at the minimum, the following furniture and equipment:
+In France, a furnished apartment for rent must legally include, at the minimum, the following furniture and equipment:

-Linen (sheets, towels, and dish towels) is not compulsory in the classically furnished rental in France.
+Linen (sheets, towels, and dish towels) is not compulsory in the classically furnished rentals in France.
 But it is mandatory in seasonal rentals.
 Paris Rental recommends that owners of furnished flats provide at least one or several sets of fresh linen for Corporate tenants accustomed to having access to good linen and amenities.

-If the landlord fails to provide the necessary furniture and equipment, the tenants can request the judge change the lease from furnished to unfurnished.
+If the landlord fails to provide the legally required furniture and equipment, the tenants can request the judge change the lease from furnished to unfurnished.
 The judge will consider whether the apartment meets the criteria for an unfurnished rental and, if so, order the landlord to remove the furniture and equipment and adjust the rental price accordingly.